archdevlab/llvm-minimal-git/README.md

 ### glslang

 This repo contain glslang-git package.
 Why so?
 Because glslang depends on SPIRV-Headers and SPIRV-Tools.
 So it feel more natural to have this package in this repo.

+### Directx-Headers

+This repo contain directx-headers-git package.
+Why so?
+Because Mesa depends on it at build time.
+Mesa is the only package that depends on Directx-Headers at build time on Archlinux.

 ### Mesa